teaching-genomics/pavia2024/DAY1/README.md

 ## Variant calling
-Let's check freebayes, the variant caller we will use, works by opening the help page
+Let's check that freebayes, the variant caller we will use, works by opening the help page
 ```
 freebayes -h
 ```